 In addition to the fossil record, there is a long record of technological evolution (with tools as old as 2.3 million years).
 It is for this reason that Wakanda kingdom from Black Panther is located in Kenya.

 The rift valley is the deepest geographical fault in the world and a generous portion of it cuts across Kenya from top to bottom.
 The rift valley is 6300 Km long and is a very famous tourist attraction.

-It harbors many lakes some of which are alkaline due to volcanic activity like Lake Nakuru and lake Magandi.
+It harbours many lakes some of which are alkaline due to volcanic activity like Lake Nakuru and Lake Magadi.
 The rift valley is the most visible geographical fault on the face of the planet from space and Kenya can be proudly associated with it.

 On 6th February 1952, the then King of England King George died.
 During that time, Princess Elizabeth was on a visit to Kenya with Prince Philip at Treetops Hotel.
 After the death of King George, Queen Elizabeth rose to power and became the leader of Commonwealth while in Kenya.

 Fatal Terror Attacks

 Remember when I said that Kenya is known for all sorts of reasons?
 Kenya is also known for some of the most fatal terror attacks.
 Since Kenya is more developed than other African countries, terrorists take advantage of that to get the attention of the world.

 It all started in 1997 when the American embassy was bombed followed by the American 911 tragedy.
 Some of the most recent terror attacks were the Westgate mall attack that caught the attention of the world followed by Garissa University terror attack.